awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

         PopData popData = null;

-        // Loop through the rows in the spreadsheet for (int zz = 0 ; zz <a; zz++) {
+        // Loop through the rows in the spreadsheet. for (int zz = 0 ; zz <a; zz++) {

         // Get the first cell.